Abdiel-class minelayer: Design

 Wartime modifications involved adding a Type 279 radar at the masthead, a primitive metric wavelength air warning set, later replaced by a Type 286 then a Type 291, as they became available.
 A Type 285 radar was fitted to the rangefinder-director on the bridge, this was a metric set and could provide target ranging and bearing information.
 The centimetric Type 272, a target indication radar with plan position indicator (PPI), was fitted to the front leg of the foremast.
 Following the loss of Latona to air attack, the surviving ships were re-armed to remedy the shortcomings in anti-aircraft defence.
 Six single Oerlikon 20 mm cannons were initially added on P Mark III pedestal mountings, although these were later replaced by powered twin Mark V mountings.
 Ariadne and Apollo had two twin Mark IV "Hazemeyer" mountings for Bofors 40 mm guns sited amidships, replacing the pom-pom in 'Q' position, and these mounts carried their own Type 282 Radar for target ranging; Ariadne had an additional "Hazemeyer" mounting in 'B' position, replacing the 4-inch guns.
-In July 1945, Ariadne was refitted in the United States for far eastern service, when the Bofors mounts were replaced by American pattern models (Mark I) with off-mounting "simple tachymetric directors" (STD) fitted with Type 282 Radar and the Oerlikon mounts regunned with Bofors guns (this combination was known as the "Boffin").
+In July 1945, Ariadne was refitted in the United States for far eastern service, when the Bofors mounts were replaced by American pattern models (Mark I) with off-mounting "simple tachymetric directors" (STD) fitted with Type 282 Radar and the Oerlikon mounts re-gunned with Bofors guns (this combination was known as the "Boffin").

+While generally a successful design, these ships suffered from two fundamental problems.
+The first was their low endurance.
+Designed for an endurance of 5300 mi at 15 kn after six months out of dock, sea trials showed 4680 mi to be a more realistic estimate and this endurance dropped sharply at high speeds.
+This limited their ability to deploy even in the constricted waters of the Mediterranean Sea to the point that Admiral Cunningham recommended that ships still under construction be fitted with additional fuel tanks, which was done for the last two vessels.
+The second problem lay in their vulnerability to damage.
+They had no armour protection or anti-torpedo bulges and their large machinery spaces and large, undivided mining deck limited their internal compartmentalization, which left them vulnerable to flooding.